UMMS-Biocore/dolphin/docs/dolphin-ui/ngsbrowser.rst

 Next is the actual contents of the table itself followed by page navigation buttons.
 If you have the proper permissions, you may edit the contents of the table by clicking on the specific cell within the table.
 Some fields contain standard text boxes while others will have a searchable dropdown box for you to select previous submissions for that columns category.

-For the Imports/Samples tables, selection checkboxes are located on the right side of each table row.
-A disabled checkbox indicates that the Import/Sample is still currently in the initial processing phase and cannot be selected to manipulate.
-A helpful '!' button is also placed near these checkboxes to indicate that the Import/Sample is not currently ready.
+For the each of the tables, selection checkboxes are located on the right side of each table row.
+A helpful '!' button is also placed near these checkboxes to indicate that the Import/Sample is not currently ready for use due to the processing step.

 **Selection Details:**